Lady's Secret

-Lady's Secret (April 8, 1982 - March 4, 2003) was an American Eclipse Award winning Thoroughbred racemare that was listed in the Top 100 U.S. Racehorses of the 20th Century.
+Lady's Secret (April 8, 1982 - March 4, 2003) was an American Eclipse Award winning Thoroughbred racemare.
+Nicknamed "The Iron Lady," she won multiple stakes races from 1984-1986, including the 1986 Breeder's Cup Distaff.

+Breeding and background

 Lady's Secret was bred by Robert H. Spreen at Lucas Farm in Oklahoma.
 Spreen sold her for $200,000 to Mr. and Mrs. Eugene Klein (former owner of the San Diego Chargers), and she was prepared for racing by Hall of Fame trainer D. Wayne Lukas.

-Breeding and background

 Lady's Secret was sired by U.S. Triple Crown champion Secretariat and out of Great Lady M., a daughter of Icecapade who was a half brother to Ruffian.
 Lady's Secret was also closely related to Ruffian on her sire's side since Secretariat and Reviewer (Ruffian's sire) shared a sire in Bold Ruler.
 She was a small horse, weighing no more than about 900 pounds.

 Racing record

 Lady's Secret, who was a front runner, won twenty-five of her forty-five races and had nine second-place finishes.
 The daughter of Secretariat dominated the fillies she raced against and was also competitive against males.

 After winning the Moccasin Stakes at age two, Lady's Secret won three important races at age three, including two Grade I events, and ran second to stablemate Life's Magic in the 1985 Breeders' Cup Distaff.
 In 1986, four-year-old Lady's Secret faced the nation's best male horses four times, winning one of those races and being victorious in ten of her fifteen total starts that season, all graded stakes races.
 Eight of these stakes wins were Grade 1 events, a single-season Grade 1 winning record only equaled by the champion Cigar during his undefeated 1995 campaign.
-Nicknamed "The Iron Lady," Lady's Secret was the first female to win the Whitney Stakes since Gallorette in 1948.
+Lady's Secret was the first female to win the Whitney Stakes since Gallorette in 1948.

 She finished her year by winning the Breeders' Cup Distaff with Pat Day aboard.
 Her margin of victory was 2½ lengths in defeating a strong field that included Fran's Valentine and Outstandingly.
 Her lifetime earnings equaled $3,021,325.

 Lady's Secret's performances throughout the 1986 racing season earned her the Eclipse Award for Outstanding Older Female Horse plus the most prestigious honor of all, and a rarity for fillies, the Eclipse Award for Horse of the Year for 1986.
 Lady's Secret is ranked number 76 by Blood-Horse magazine in their list of the Top 100 U.S. Thoroughbred champions of the 20th Century.